True West (play): Act Two

 Austin is polishing toasters that he stole while Lee is smashing a typewriter early in the morning.
 The two continue to do this while they are carrying on a conversation.
 Austin is proud of what he has done.
 Lee wants to see a woman, but Austin refuses because he is married.
-Lee throws a fit while on the phone with the operator because he cannot find a pen to write down what the operator is saying.
+Lee becomes angry while on the telephone with the operator because he cannot find a pen to write down what the operator is saying.
 In his search for a pen or pencil, Lee strews the contents of all the kitchen drawers on the floor.
 Austin begs Lee to go to the desert with him because he thinks there is nothing for him where he is.
 The brothers make a deal that Austin will write the play for Lee if Lee takes him to the desert.

-In the final scene, the house is in shambles, and Lee and Austin are working vigorously on their script when their mother walks in the door, suitcases in hand.
+In the final scene, the house is in shambles and Lee and Austin are working vigorously on their script when their mother walks in, suitcases in hand.
 She stares at her sons, mouth agape, until Lee finally notices her.
 She is stunned by her sons' appearance and the state of her house, but she remains calm.
 She announces that she is expecting a visit from Pablo Picasso.
 Her sons tell her that Picasso has been dead for some years.
-Austin tells her that he and Lee are going to take off into the desert, but Lee says they might have to postpone the trip because he doesn't think Austin is cut out for the desert life-style.
+Austin tells her that he and Lee are going to go into the desert, but Lee says they might have to postpone the trip because he does not think Austin is cut out for the desert lifestyle.
 Austin responds by attempting to strangle Lee with the telephone cord.
 Their mother says that she is going to a motel because she does not recognize the house as hers.
 Lee ceases struggling and lies inert, and Austin finally lets go.
-He is worried for a second that he's killed his brother.
+He is worried for a second that he has killed his brother.
 As Austin moves for the door, Lee rises with fire in his eyes.
 The two brothers face one another, fists raised, as the lights fade.